hl7au/au-fhir-base/input/intro-notes/StructureDefinition-au-medication-intro.md

   - [MIMS Package](https://www.mims.com.au/index.php) - commonly used medicine coding
 - When a code for medication definition is unavailable, just text is allowed in `Medication.code.text`.
 - When a medication is compounded and is a list of ingredients, `Medication.code` may contain only the list of ingredients as text in `Medication.code.text`.
 - When representing medication ingredient strength use the native FHIR element `Medication.ingredient.strength` as [Ratio](https://hl7.org/fhir/R4/datatypes.html#Ratio) wherever possible.
-If the strength cannot be represented as a Ratio, it can be represented as text, quantity or coded by using the R5 to R4 pre-adoption extension [ExtensionMedication_Ingredient_Strength](http://hl7.org/fhir/uv/xver-r5.r4/0.1.0/StructureDefinition-ext-R5-Medication.ing.strength.html).
+If the strength cannot be represented as a Ratio, it can be represented as [CodeableConcept](https://hl7.org/fhir/R4/datatypes.html#CodeableConcept) (text and/or coding) or [Quantity](https://hl7.org/fhir/R4/datatypes.html#Quantity) using the R5 to R4 pre-adoption extension [ExtensionMedication_Ingredient_Strength](http://hl7.org/fhir/uv/xver-r5.r4/0.1.0/StructureDefinition-ext-R5-Medication.ing.strength.html).
 - For support as text representation of other medicinal product information consider:
   - ​brand name in [Medication Brand Name](StructureDefinition-medication-brand-name.html) extension
   - ​generic name in [Medication Generic Name](StructureDefinition-medication-generic-name.html) extension
-  - medication strength (strength of a medication as a whole) in [Medication Strength](StructureDefinition-medication-strength.html) extension
+  - medication strength (as a whole) in [Medication Strength](StructureDefinition-medication-strength.html) extension
   - medication ingredient strength in the the R5 to R4 pre-adoption extension [ExtensionMedication_Ingredient_Strength](http://hl7.org/fhir/uv/xver-r5.r4/0.1.0/StructureDefinition-ext-R5-Medication.ing.strength.html) on [`Medication.ingredient.strength`](https://www.hl7.org/fhir/R5/medication-definitions.html#Medication.ingredient).
 See example [Tadim](Medication-IngredientStrengthExtension0.html).
   - medication form in `Medication.form.text`
   - item form and strength as part of medication definition in `Medication.code.text`